mixxxdj/manual/source/hardware/controllers/numark_mixtrack_pro_fx.rst

    "1", ":hwlabel:`SHIFT` + :hwlabel:`BROWSE` (press)", "Select item (collapse/extend tree branch or load track)"
    "2",  ":hwlabel:`MASTER`", "Adjust the volume level of :term:`master output`.
 Does not affect the microphone volume (adjusted separately with the :hwlabel:`MIC` knob)"
    "3",  ":hwlabel:`MIC`", "Adjust the volume level of microphone input.
 Note that the microphone input is mixed in hardware, so the corresponding :term:`GUI` knob does not reflect the hardware knob state."
    "4",  ":hwlabel:`CUE MIX`", ":term:`Head/mix knob<Head/mix button>`.
-Adjust the audio output to the headphones, mixing between the cue output and the master mix output"
+Adjust the audio output to the headphones, mixing between the cue output and the main mix output"
    "5",  ":hwlabel:`CUE GAIN`", "Adjust the headphone volume" "15", "Crossfader", "Controls the mix between the two decks" "23", ":hwlabel:`BPM`", "Tap repeatedly to enter a new :term:`BPM` on both decks"